juji-io/site/blog/question-recommendation.md

 Traditionally there's nothing a chatbot can do if it does not understand the question.
 Fortunately, it's no longer the case.
 At Juji, we introduced a question answer recommendation mechanism to help dealing with just that.

 A while ago, my friend Sarah created a Juji chatbot as a receptionist on her website, where she hosted a lot of fun educational tasks for visitors.
 However, the visitor could only accumulate the task rewards if they were logged in.
-So she added a Q&A to handle question such as "Where do I log in?"
+So she added a Q&A to handle questions such as "Where do I log in?"

 ![Juji AI chatbot uses machine learning model to answer a user question](/assets/uploads/screen-shot-2020-06-07-at-12.29.49-pm.png "Juji AI chatbot uses machine learning model to answer a user question")